Philadelphia’s New Restaurant Openings guide image

 All the new restaurant openings in Philly you should know about.

-If you tried to keep track of every brand new restaurant in Philly, your head might spin.
+If you tried to keep track of every new restaurant and bar in Philly, your head might spin.
 So just read this list instead.
-These are the new restaurant openings that seem like they have the most potential—although keep in mind, for the ones we haven’t tried, we make no promises.
-Go forth and be a pioneer.
+These are the openings that seem like they have the most potential.
+Although, keep in mind, we make no promises about the places we haven't visited yet.
+Go forth and be a pioneer—or just keep up with our Hit List to see which new restaurants we checked out and loved.

 March